Tonsil reduction or resection in children

 Nonetheless, nowadays, there is a tendency to perform surgery for reduction only.

-The advantage of performing reduction (partial resection) is lower risk for bleeding following surgery and less pain in most cases.
+The advantage of performing a reduction (partial resection) is the lower risk of bleeding following surgery and less pain in most cases.

-On the other hand, reduction also has its disadvantages including foul odor from the mouth for a few days and a low risk (less than 10%) that the tonsillar tissue will grow again.
+On the other hand, reduction also has its disadvantages, including foul odor from the mouth for a few days and a low risk (less than 10%) that the tonsillar tissue will grow back.

 Does the third tonsil also have to be resected during surgical resection of the two tonsils?